PTECHSG/October25th/README.md

 ### Building a Chatbot

 Hi Team, for today we will be going through the fundamentals of building a virtual assistant on IBM Cloud!
-Here is a blog post written by my colleague, that you could read up on prior to the session: https://medium.com/@ernesenorelus/designing-a-chatbot-with-ibm-watson-assistant-7e11b94c2b3d
+Here is a **blog post** written by my colleague, that you could read up on prior to the session: https://medium.com/@ernesenorelus/designing-a-chatbot-with-ibm-watson-assistant-7e11b94c2b3d

+The three fundamental concepts are:
+- Entity
+- Intent
+- Dialog

-Please also check this free digital course on cognitiveclass.ai: https://courses.cognitiveclass.ai/courses/course-v1:IBMDeveloperSkillsNetwork+CB0103EN+2019v2/info
+Please also check this **free digital course** on cognitiveclass.ai: https://courses.cognitiveclass.ai/courses/course-v1:IBMDeveloperSkillsNetwork+CB0103EN+2019v2/info

 Complete the assessment and claim your digital badge and certificate!

+Cheers and looking forward to meeting the class soon!

+- Z